Exam Marking Jobs - Become an Examiner or Moderator

 3. Await Approval

-If your application is successful and a suitable vacancy is available, we will send you an email to formally offer you the position for the upcoming academic year.
+If your application is successful and a suitable vacancy is available, we will send you an email to formally offer you a position for the upcoming academic year.

-If you accept the position, you will be invited to a face-to-face Examiner meeting and further training materials will be provided.
+If you accept the position, you will be invited to a training event where further training materials will be provided.

 If you decline the position, your application will remain in our approved reserve list and you may be contacted for the following academic year should a vacancy become available.
-If you do not wish to be contacted regarding future vacancies, please let us know and your details will be removed from the list.
+If you do not wish to be contacted regarding future vacancies, please email firstname.lastname@example.org and your details will be removed from the list.